API Reference

 for, when passed the

-(child, key)
+(value, key)

 entry.

-For an Array, this first matching element is returned.
+For an array, this first matching element is returned.
 For a Map, an arbitrary matching element is returned if it exists.

 forEach